A Friday Note - 26 May 2017

 The room naming and artwork represent a specific action of our Reconciliation Action Plan: “integrate aspects of Aboriginal culture into major development projects.”

 The benefit to our department goes well beyond the improved amenity of a new office space.
 DPTI will save around $14million over the term of the lease.
-Other benefits to our department include an increase in space utilization, a reduction in DPTI occupied accommodation and consolidation of DPTI into two buildings within close proximity of one another.
+Other benefits to our department include an increase in space utilisation, a reduction in DPTI occupied accommodation and consolidation of DPTI into two buildings within close proximity of one another.

 A big thank you to Steve McQuillan and those who played such a big role in the relocation, particularly Tim Kilgariff, Robin McIvor, David Yates, Joe Dagg, Nadine Wessel, Brad Deer, Jason Minnie, Carrie-Anne Ktoris and Sarah Stuart.